- Home

 ‘Learning together and supporting each other’.

-Our personal development curriculum is underpinned by our school vision and values of courage, curiosity and compassion.
-By the end of Year 6, all children will have developed their knowledge of who they are, their future aspirations and have a broad understanding of the ever-changing world around them.
-Our curriculum has been designed with our school community at the forefront, prioritising our children’s physical, emotional and mental well-being.
+Our personal development curriculum is rooted in our school vision and values of courage, curiosity, and compassion.
+By the time children leave us at the end of Year 6, they will have a strong sense of who they are, clear aspirations for the future, and a broad understanding of the ever-changing world around them.

 Courageous Children: